All About Bhadra Wildlife Sanctuary and National Tiger Reserve

 The highlands of the Western Ghats and the river Bhadra comprise the forest ecosystem and contribute to the said diversity.

-Birds like junglefowl, red spurfowl, painted bush quail, Osprey, pigeons, great black woodpeckers, doves, etc are found here, like in Sultanpur National Park.
+Birds like junglefowl, red spurfowl, painted bush quail, Osprey, pigeons, great black woodpeckers, doves, etc, are found here, like in Sultanpur National Park.

 How to reach Bhadra Wildlife Sanctuary

 Bhadra Wildlife Sanctuary is easily accessible in many ways.
-Well-defined roads allow daily public transport from different places of the state to here.
+Well-defined roads allow daily public transport from different places in the state to here.
 You can reach here by train, by air or by road.
 Chikmagalur to Bhadra Wildlife Sanctuary is 79 km through SH 57.
 Bangalore to Bhadra Wildlife Sanctuary distance is 283.4 km through NH 48 and SH 24

 Bangalore to Lakkavalli Bhadra Wildlife Sanctuary

-The distance between Karnataka’s capital Bangalore and Bhadra Wildlife Sanctuary at Lakkavalli is 285 km.
+The distance between Karnataka’s capital, Bangalore, and Bhadra Wildlife Sanctuary at Lakkavalli is 285 km.

 Distance from Shimoga to Bhadra Wildlife Sanctuary